RuinedSnowyDay/portfolio-atrofimov/assignments/assignment1.md

 instantly see the result of one's work, which can be frustrating, especially under time pressure, as in the case of typesetting lecture notes or homework assignments, or even when just exploring new ideas.

+### My choice of problems
+1. *The misuse of LLMs for mental health support*.
+This problem is interesting